 Breastfeeding is undoubtedly one of the most joyous aspects of motherhood.
 Besides being good for the baby, breastfeeding also has a direct impact on the health of a woman.
-One such benefit is the prevention of breast cancer.
-It has long been said, anecdotally, that breastfeeding reduces the risk of breast cancer.
-But does it?
+The most debated impact of breastfeeding on a woman’s health, however, is its role in breast cancer prevention.
+Many research studies point towards the possibility of cancer prevention due to breastfeeding.
+However, many studies contradict this hypothesis and specify that breastfeeding may not be effective in treating all subtypes of breast cancers (1).
+So, does breastfeeding really reduce the risk of breast cancer?

 Does Breastfeeding Help Prevent Breast Cancer?

 The latest report on breast cancer from the American Institute for Cancer Research and a review report from the American Academy of Pediatrics state that breastfeeding reduces the risk of both pre and postmenopausal breast cancer (2).
 However, the positive outcomes of breastfeeding are said to depend on several other factors, such as duration of breastfeeding and breastfeeding patterns (3).
 Next, we tell you how breastfeeding may help fight breast cancer.

 - Breastfeeding could reduce breast cancer risk: Studies have shown that women who breastfeed for a short duration could lower their risk of premenopausal and postmenopausal breast cancer by 25%, whereas in women who breastfeed for two or more years, it could reduce to 50% (4) (5).
 While these positive outcomes seem promising, more research is needed to substantiate them further.
 Some studies found no significant relationship between breastfeeding and reduced risk of breast cancer (3).